 - Get clarity on what you spend each month so you can understand your spending patterns.

 Create a budget spreadsheet for your weekly and monthly expenditures.
 You need to take ownership of this, so you feel more financially independent and in control.

 Agree with your partner what to say to the kids about the breakup.

 It is always good to sit down together if possible and tell them together.
 Reassurance that they are loved and that this is not their fault is key.

 Treat each other with respect and kindness.
-You are bound to disagree at some point and if you agree to treat each other well you can keep it as amiable as possible.
+You are bound to disagree at some point, and if you agree to treat each other well, you can keep it as amicable as possible.

 Don’t talk about your breakup to everyone you meet.

 Share your feelings with close friends or family, but don’t get sucked into a world where the only thing you talk about is your split.